 - Do you expect to get a tax refund for the last tax year, or the present tax year?

 - Do you have anyone who lives with you that contributes to your household expenses?

 - How many people are in your household?

-- Have you had a business interest in the last six years?
+- Have you been self employed in the last six years?